JDAI-CV/fast-reid/projects/DistillReID/README.md

 ## Contact
-If project is conducted by Guan'an Wang (guan.wang0706@gmail) and Liao Xingyu.
+This project is conducted by Guan'an Wang (guan.wang0706@gmail) and Liao Xingyu.